Edward Olivares Player Props: Royals vs. Marlins

 Edward Olivares At The Plate

-- Olivares has seven doubles, two triples, five home runs and nine walks while hitting .236.
+- Olivares has seven doubles, three triples, five home runs and 10 walks while batting .238.

+- Olivares is batting .250 with two homers during his last outings and is on a four-game hitting streak.

-- In 60.5% of his games this season (26 of 43), Olivares has picked up at least one hit, and in eight of those games (18.6%) he recorded multiple hits.
+- In 61.4% of his games this year (27 of 44), Olivares has picked up at least one hit, and in eight of those games (18.2%) he recorded at least two.

-- He has scored a run in 18 games this year, with multiple runs five times.
+- He has scored in 19 games this season (43.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.